netiken/m3/README.md

 ```

-Then reproduce the results in the script `parsimon-eval/expts/fig_7/analysis/analysis.ipynb`.
+Then reproduce the results in the notebook `parsimon-eval/expts/fig_7/analysis/analysis.ipynb`.

 7. To replicate paper results in Section 5.4, run the following in the `parsimon-eval/expts/fig_8` directory: